ylin36/kafka-example/src/readme.md

 kafka-consumer-groups --bootstrap-server localhost:9092 --group CONSUMERGROUPFROMABOVE --describe
 ```

-## 7.5 create a consumer and join a consumer group
+## 7.5 create a consumer and join a consumer group to consume
 Join group and start where offset was left off
 ```
 kafka-console-consumer --bootstrap-server localhost:9092 --topic test --group consumer-group-98828